padrinobook/padrinobook/chapters/creating_models.md

 ```

 Executing the test resulted in an error.
-However, it very explicitly told us the reason: The *user* table does not exist
+It very explicitly told us the reason: The *user* table does not exist yet.
-yet.
 And how do we create one?
 Here, migrations enter the stage.

 Migrations helps you to change the database in an ordered manner.
 Let's have a look at our first migration: